User Guide

 denotes the specific enthalpy.

-The normalized free-stream viscosity is chosen to satisfy Reynolds number
+is chosen to satisfy the Reynolds number

 [soln-ics]